5 (Alizée album): Live performances

-Along single releases, Alizée promoted the album with various live performances on Radio, TV and various events.
-In September 2012 she had a DJ set in a famous Parisian night club called Complexe Kes West.
-On 26 October 2012 she had another set at Carré Rouge night club in Avignon and another one on 23 November at Le Chat Noir night club in Dijon.
+Along single releases, Alizée promoted the album with various live performances on radio, TV and various events.
+In September 2012, she had a DJ set in a famous Parisian night club called Complexe Kes West.
+On 26 October 2012, she had another set at Carré Rouge night club in Avignon and another one on 23 November at Le Chat Noir night club in Dijon.

 The first public performance of À cause de l'automne was on RFM radio on 21 December 2012 where she sang it live.

-On 3 January 2013 the name and the cover of the album was shown on a French TV show Star Academy, where Alizée made a guest appearance.
+On 3 January 2013, the name and cover of the album was shown on a French TV show Star Academy, where Alizée made a guest appearance.
 From January she performed the song in various shows, including Soccer Beach Show in Monaco on 9 February.

-On 16 June TF1 confirmed Alizée's participation for Le Tour de France 2013 opening ceremony in Porto-Vecchio on 29 June.
+On 16 June, TF1 confirmed Alizée's participation for Le Tour de France 2013 opening ceremony in Porto-Vecchio on 29 June.